Yuan-KK/Assignment/README.md

 This is a *k*-mer counter toolkit that can be used to analyze and compare k-mers produced from genomes.
 It includes these functions as follows:
+- Count the base number
+- Get the complementary strand
+- Translate the DNA sequence
+- *K*-mer counter
+- Compare genome similarity
+  - Bray–Curtis dissimilarity
+  - MinHash
-# Count the base number.
+# 1.Count the base number.
 [`Length.py`](https://github.com/Yuan-KK/Assignment/blob/main/LENGTH.py) is the program to count how many DNA bases in a `.fasta` file.

 **Usage:**